 Cookies are a great Holiday Gift.
 In case you ever need to get me anything.
 I’m easy.
-Butter, sugar, eggs, Better Batter — hold the gluten.
-That stuff’ll kill ya.
+Butter, sugar, eggs, and all purpose gluten free flour.

 It’s best if you make this cookie dough with a food processor.
 It makes the dough all uniform in color.